kkredit/incident-response-procedure/README.md

 ## Overview <!-- omit in toc -->

-This project is a partial incident response procedure for a 100-1000 person company with a small internal security team with the following prioritized basic goals:
+This project is a partial incident response procedure for a 100-1000 person company with a small internal security team with the following prioritized goals:

 1. Prevent events from repeating
 2. Recovery should be fast